NickParks/elgato-light-api/README.md

 ## Installation

-Running `npm i elgato-key-light` will install the package.
+Running `npm i elgato-light-api` will install the package.
 Typescript is natively supported.

 ## How to use